 The reporting categories for quantities recycled, used for energy recovery, treated, and disposed apply to completing Section 8 of Form R as well as to the rest of Form R. These categories are to be used only for TRI reporting.
 They are not intended for use in determining, under the Resource Conservation and Recovery Act (RCRA) Subtitle C regulations, whether a secondary material is a waste when recycled.
 These definitions also do not apply to the information that may be submitted in the Biennial Report required under RCRA.
-In addition, these definitions do not affect EPAs RCRA authority or authority under any other statute administered by EPA.
+In addition, these definitions do not imply any future redefinition of RCRA terms and do not affect EPA's RCRA authority or authority under any other statute administered by EPA.